Resources

 Engage stakeholders and build consensus

-We see organisations experience similar challenges when it comes to capital project and portfolio management.
+We see organisations experience similar challenges when it comes to capital project portfolio management.
 By solving these pain points and mapping them to the business impact and the benefit to stakeholders and beneficiaries, the value of making the change will become clear.

 For example: